AkashSkySingh/NightStock/docs/production_readme.md

 ![image of Signup Form](wireframes/Signup.png)

-### Profile Page
+### Profile Page and Follows
 NightStock's profile page serves as a user hub.
 Customization is reliant on the backend passing information such as <tt> current_user posts, description, interaction, cover_photo, user_img, and other </tt> necessary information.
 This makes each page different than the last.
 Primarily using the same views, different cuts of information is typically used in the user show pages.
 From the sample state, the backend provides information via a route to the selected user.
 From there, the front end uses the userDetail portion of the sample state to render the proper information regarding the selected user.
 Each page presents the various information about the selected user, along with their created posts organized via a Masonry table from most recent to their primary post.
+A user's page is the effective inlet for a user to follow or unfollow a viewed user.

 ![image of Profile Page](wireframes/ProfilePage.png)